rufusmbrown/rufusmbrown.github.io/docs/posts/Aligning-Dumped-PE-File-from-Memory.md

 # **Parsing Section Header in C++**
 ---
-While there is already a ton of great write ups on parsing PE files in C++, I wanted to quickly dive into parsing PE headers for those who may be new/learning C++ (a.k.a me) to show some easy examples.
+I wanted to quickly dive into parsing PE headers for those who may be new/learning C++ (a.k.a me) to show an easy example.
 Below is example C++ source code that takes a PE file path as an argument, opens a handle to the file, allocates memory from the heap, reads the bytes of the file from disk into the allocated memory, and parses the .text section header:

 ```
 #include <Windows.h>